-- Proud Warrior Race Guy: His followers embody the archetype among Chaos.
-Khorne himself is pretty much the God of Proud Warrior Race Guys.
+- Proud Warrior Race Guy: His followers are the archetype among Chaos.
+Khorne himself is the God of Proud Warrior Race Guys.

 - The Stoic: When not foaming-at-the-mouth furious or hateful, Khorne is this.
 Khorne exists only to fight and slay, and is indifferent to anything else, which is part of the reason why he hates Slaanesh so much.

 - Unstoppable Rage: Very frequently.
 He is the god of rage, after all.